 The next morning, I woke up at 8 so that I could catch a 9 a.m. bus back to Riga.
 After taking a few pictures with William in front of the prison, I said goodbye to him, paid him the 15 euros and went on my way.
 It was a beautiful morning.
 Much lovelier weather than the day before.

-As I was walking away, my jacket had somehow gotten tangled with my bag strap and I struggled a little to fix it.
-Then I slipped my hand into one of its pockets to retrieve my phone so that I could open the map.
-It wasn’t there.
-My phone wasn’t in my pocket.
-And I was pretty sure I had put it in there after taking the photos earlier.
+As I was walking away, my jacket had somehow gotten tangled with my bag strap and I struggled to fix it.
+Then I slipped my hand into one of its pockets to retrieve my phone so that I could look at the map.